Chapter 2

 Breathing heavily, hands sweating and shaking, Medic pulls on each of the handles and levers in front of him, confirming that none of them release anything let alone the sub.

 Dismayed, he takes a deep breath and thinks about what he can possibly do now.
 The thought of facing Lukas and his crew conjures up increasingly bad scenarios.
 His only chance might be to sprint up to the deck and jump into the ocean.
-The storm feels rough but at least they’re near shore.
+The storm feels rough but at least he’s near the shore.
 That’s something.

 Puffing in a deep breath, Medic grabs the “EMERGENCY” handle, pauses a moment to mentally prepare for the mad sprint, and yanks down.
 With a sudden jolt the sub drops out from under him.